 As would be expected when using a VCL similar to Procheck 500, the humidity drops by around 10-15% between Positions 3 and 4 in the closed seam arrangement as the moisture tries to diffuse through the membrane.
 Similarly to Wraptite-SA, the humidity increases within the air space, as it cannot escape through the steel lining but levels are below 80% even during drying out.

 There is significantly less humidity with open steel seams, again this helps the roof dry out more easily as the passage of moisture is less restricted than having closed seams.
-The information in the graphs indicates the open seam build-up with this membrane has the least risk of condensation or mould growth of all tested configurations.
+The information in the graphs indicates the open seam build-up with this membrane has the least risk of condensation or mould growth of all assessed configurations.

 VCL 116 (Sd = 15m)